cogu/autosar/doc/tutorial.rst

 Datatypes
 ---------

-In this tutorial we will start by creating some simple integer data types.
+In this tutorial we will be creating some simple integer data types.

 AUTOSAR supports two different kinds of integer data types:
  * Physical datatypes.